-- 2.1 An individual shall not function in this state as an emergency medical technician as defined in section 1.10 herein, without being licensed as an emergency medical technician in accordance with the statutory and regulatory provisions herein. - 2.2 A person, except those exempt pursuant to sections 23-4.1-6(d) and (e) of the Act, shall not engage in the business or service of providing emergency medical services and/or

-- transportation of patients in this state, unless licensed by the Director as an ambulance service in accordance with the statutory and regulatory requirements herein. - 2.3 The fees provided for in this section shall be deposited as general revenues and shall not apply to any city or town employee providing services referenced in the Act on behalf of the city or town, and shall not apply to any individual providing services referenced in the Act on behalf of any bona fide volunteer or not for profit organization.
-Further, the services licensure fees and vehicle inspection fees shall not apply to services and vehicles operated by any city, town, or fire district or to services and vehicles operated by bona fide volunteer or not for profit organizations. - 2.4 Any ambulance service, vehicle or person licensed or certified in another state or commonwealth to provide emergency medical treatment, and entering Rhode Island in response to a call for assistance from a Rhode Island licensed ambulance service or in a mass casualty/major incident situation is exempt from the provisions of these rules requiring licensure or certification. - 2.5 These rules and regulations herein shall not prohibit a person enrolled in an EMT emergency medical training course approved by the Department, under the direct supervision of an appropriately licensed health care professional, from performing those duties consistent with the requirements for completion of a student's clinical or field service training program.
+- 2.1 An individual shall not function in Rhode Island as an emergency medical technician as defined in §1.10 of these Regulations without being licensed as an emergency medical technician in accordance with the Act and these Regulations. - A person, except those exempt pursuant to §§ 23-4.1-6(d) and (e) of the Act, shall not engage in the business or service of providing emergency medical services and/or transportation of patients in Rhode Island, unless licensed by the Director as an ambulance service in accordance with the Act and these Regulations. - 2.3 The fees provided for in this section shall be deposited as general revenues and shall not apply to any city or town employee providing services referenced in the Act on behalf of the city or town, and shall not apply to any individual providing services referenced in the Act on behalf of any bona fide volunteer or not for profit organization.
+Further, the services licensure fees and vehicle inspection fees shall not apply to services and vehicles operated by any city, town, or fire district or to services and vehicles operated by bona fide volunteer or not for profit organizations. - 2.4 Any ambulance service, vehicle or person licensed or certified in another state or commonwealth to provide emergency medical treatment, and entering Rhode Island in response to a call for assistance from a Rhode Island licensed ambulance service or in a mass casualty/major incident situation is exempt from the provisions of these Regulations requiring licensure or certification. - 2.5 These Regulations shall not prohibit a person enrolled in an EMT emergency medical training course approved by the Department, under the direct supervision of an appropriately licensed health care professional, from performing those duties consistent with the requirements for completion of a student's clinical or field service training program.

-PART II Licensing Requirements for Emergency Medical Technicians
+PART II Licensing Requirements for Emergency Medical Technicians/Instructor Coordinators